 Peter Hayes II (c1640? – 1679)

-The next mention of a Peter Hayes in Isle of Wight is an appraisal of the estate of Thomas Bevin dated 4 February 1670/71, which was signed by Peter Hayes with the same “PH” signature mark later used in his own will a few years later.13 Since no wife or son was claimed as a headright, we might infer that Peter Hayes II was born in Virginia after his father’s arrival.
+There are no records of a Hayes in Isle of Wight for almost 30 years.
+The next mention of a Peter Hayes in Isle of Wight is his appraisal of the estate of Thomas Bevin dated 4 February 1670/71, which was signed by Peter Hayes with the same distinctive “PH” signature mark later used in his own will a few years later.13 Since no wife or son was claimed as a headright, we might infer that Peter Hayes II was born in Virginia after his father’s arrival.
 That is consistent with his will and subsequent records, which tell us that he died unmarried and childless in early 1679.
 It was not at all unusual at that time for a man to remain single owing to the scarcity of women; three-quarters of immigrants to Virginia in this period were men.

 Peter Hayes’ will was dated 7 May 1678 and proved on 10 March 1678/9.14 The will states that “all my debts be justly paid, and the remainder of my estate to be equally divided, and my mother to have one half, and my sister Anne Cornes [Carnes?] the other half.
 And after it please God upon my mother and sister’s death that my cousin Thomas Bevan be immediately seized with the said land…” The will was signed with his distinctive “PH” signature mark and witnessed by Anthony Fulgham and Hugh Humphrey.
 This seems clearly to be the will of a man with no wife or children, and later events confirm that.